 Please bring a credit card (Visa, MasterCard, Discover – we do not accept AmericanExpress) or a check/money order made out to the Town of Windermere.

 Windermere Residents can enjoy access to our two boat launches (7th and Forest St. at Fernwood Park, as well as 9th and Lake Bessie) and two tennis courts (Main Street aka Park Among the Lakes and The Windermere Recreation Center AKA Butler Bay).
 Passes are valid October 1 – September 30 of each year.
 Park Passes are $35, and Tennis Passes are $25.
 We do not pro-rate, so be sure to get your passes early!
 Bring your form, proof of address, and payment to Diane or Lilian in the Administrative Office for your pass.
 Hours are Monday – Friday, 8am – 4:45pm.
-Accepted forms of payment are exact cash, check, or Visa/MasterCard/Discover (no American Express).
+Payment must be done in person, and can be rendered with check, money order, or Visa/MasterCard/Discover (no American Express).
+We do not accept cash payments.
 Payment must be made in-person;. we do not accept online or over-the-phone payments.